Did you know that you have a great deal of control over the texture,

-clarity, suppleness and long-term health of facial
+clarity, suppleness and long-term health of facial skin just based

-skincare routine.
+routine.
 Proper cleansing gets rid of old surface skin cells, dirt

 and dust, grime, make-up and bacteria, and keeps skin pores free

 of clogs and able to breathe freely.
 Cleansing also aids circulation

-and prepares the skin to receive topically
+and prepares the skin to receive topically applied nutrients and

 Here are some tips for proper facial cleansing from the 5,000-year-old